 We have also developed a WordPress user tutorials plugin that allows users to instantly access all tutorials on this site plus hundreds of WordPress video tutorials from their own WordPress dashboard.

 While this site is still a work in progress and far from complete, we believe that there’s probably no better site for training non-technical WordPress users than WPCompendium.org.
 All of the tutorials on this site are FREE and anyone is welcome to use it to train their clients, staff, etc.

 We hope that you have found this article useful.

 For more help training non-techie clients, staff, and self-learners, refer to our FREE WordPress online training guides below:

 - If you need an effective WordPress 1-1 script for training clients, go here: How To Effectively Train And Empower Clients To Use WordPress.

 - If you need to train your staff to use WordPress, see our Guide On How To Effectively Train Your Staff To Use WordPress In 7 Days.

 - If you are a self-learner, see our Ultimate WordPress User Guide For Beginners.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.